aidanjmaldonado/cse101-tutoring/README.md

 # Hello!

 I'm Aidan Maldonado, I'm a third year computer science major, and I'm excited to be your tutor for Cse 101 Introduction to Data Structures and Algorithms.
-My goal with this repository is to provide you all with resources to help apply the concepts we go over in sections and serve as a technical refernce.
+My goal with this repository is to provide you all with resources to help apply the concepts we go over in sections and serve as a technical referrence.

 ---
 # Clone repository
 Navigate to a folder within your computer where you'd like to clone this repository.
-In your terminal, run **one** of these two commands:
+Once you find a spot, in your terminal, run **one** of these two commands:

 1. Run this command if you'd like to clone the repository **with** my [Docker files](#docker-packages) pre-installed
 ```